geoserver/geoserver-history/src/release/README.txt

 Geoserver 1.3.1 beta
 --------------------
-The main adition to this release is the move from Geotools 2.1.x to Geotools 2.2.x Bug fixes and new features listed in Jira will be added once this beta version has been tested by the community for a couple of days.
+The main adition to this release is the move from GeoTools 2.1.x to GeoTools 2.2.x Bug fixes and new features listed in Jira will be added once this beta version has been tested by the community for a couple of days.